HunterXProgrammer/Tasker-mdtest/README.md

 ### For CLI Users
 **NOTE:-**
 >This section is helpful for those who want to make shell scripts to use `mdtest` to send messages.
-Not recommended for Tasker beginners since there are ready made Taskenet links in the Reddit Post that you can import.
+Not recommended for Tasker beginners since there are ready made Taskenet links in the Tasker Reddit Post that you can import.

 The previous **Project V2** was made with solely Tasker in mind and didn't have CLI support.